-11.1.1 Federal Decision Statement
+11.1.1 Federal Decision Statement Annual Reporting

-Conditions 2.11, 2.12, and 2.13 set out the annual reporting requirements related to the implementation of conditions in the DS.
+DS Conditions 2.11, 2.12 and 2.13 set out annual reporting requirements related to the implementation of conditions in the DS.
+Condition 2.14 sets out information sharing requirements related to the annual reports.
+Reporting will commence when BW Gold begins to implement the conditions set out in the DS.
+Requirements in DS Conditions 2.11 - 2.14 are presented below.